Skip to main content

 Instructions

-Update an InfoSource — change description and/or replace the complete field list.
-Provide fields as an array; the entire existing field list is replaced.
+Update an InfoSource — change description, add/remove fields, and update labels.
+Provide fields as an array of the fields to add, and remove_fields as an array of field names to delete; other existing fields are always preserved verbatim.
 Each field can reference an InfoObject (set infoobject_name) or be a local field (omit infoobject_name).
 Returns a lock_handle for bw_activate.

 Input Schema